webqit/oohtml/README.md

 **[On the Agenda](#on-the-agenda) • [Modular HTML](#modular-html) • [HTML Imports](#html-imports) • [Data Binding](#data-binding) • [Data Plumbing](#data-plumbing) • [Polyfill](#polyfill) • [Examples](#examples) • [License](#license)**

 Object-Oriented HTML (OOHTML) is a set of features that extend standard HTML and the DOM to enable authoring modular, reusable and reactive markup - with a "buildless", web-native workflow as design goal!
-This project presents what "modern HTML" could look like at its best!
+This project presents what "modern HTML" could mean today!

 Building Single Page Applications?
 OOHTML is a special love letter!

 <details><summary>Versions</summary>

-*This is documentation for `OOHTML@2.x`.
-(Looking for [`OOHTML@1.x`](https://github.com/webqit/oohtml/tree/v1.10.4)?)*
+*This is documentation for `OOHTML@3`.
+(Looking for [`OOHTML@1`](https://github.com/webqit/oohtml/tree/v1.10.4)?)*

 </details>